These carts have even found their way onto public roads.

 Don’t Slam on the Breaks

 You should always press the brakes slowly.
-This is even more important when you’re going downhill.
+Gradually depressing the brake pedal is even more critical when you’re going downhill.
 If you slam on the breaks, you might get thrown from the vehicle.

 Don’t Make Sharp Turns